 How Much School Work are we Doing as we Travel?

-There is very little school work going on around here.
-Once we get settled into a town and have done everything that we are in a hurry to do, we usually find ourselves with plenty of free time.
-That is the only time I think of getting the books or the computer programmes out.
-If we have a lazy day, as we are having today, just hanging in a restaurant in Vang Vieng, I may do some written or online work with each child.
+There is some type school work going on around here.
+Once we get settled into a town and have done everything that we are in a hurry to do ( the educational tours and visits), we usually find ourselves with plenty of free time.
+That is when I think of getting the books and computer programmes out.
+If we have a lazy day, as we are having today, just hanging in a restaurant in Vang Vieng, I do some written or online work with each child.
 That is enough.

 What Homeschool Resources do We Have With Us as We Travel?

 Other than the world, the best homeschool resource there is, I have a few books in my backpack.

 Excel English and Mathematics Year 6 for D, who would actually be in year 4 if he were in school, I picked this book based on his current abilities, some of the maths is too hard for now, but the English is a great level for him.